 The Rest of the Story

 We had a magical life during our years in Hawaii.
 We had the joy of simply living in Paradise and we tried not to take it for granted.
-Along the way we continued to purchase real estate, including Honolulu Tower 2003.
+Along the way we continued to purchase real estate, including two beautiful condominium units in Honolulu’s Chinatown area: Honolulu Tower 2002 and 2003.
 We also created our own business, Hawaii Holiday Hospitality, a marketing and management company for accommodations throughout Hawaii.
 That business included MauiHotels.com, a family of websites allowing travelers to book hotel reservations throughout Hawaii, and Hawaii Holiday Vacation Rentals, a vacation rental service for Maui and the Big Island.

 After nearly a decade in Hawaii we decided it was time for a change.
 It’s hard to appreciate living in Paradise when you’re always working, so in 2010 we sold both Hale Kakahi and Hawaii Holiday Vacation Rentals and decided to take some time for ourselves.
 At the beginning of 2011 we left Hawaii for a year-long adventure that took us across the U.S. and Canada and on to Europe.
 You can read a full account of that year in our Blog archives.
 We had wonderful experiences living for extended periods in Seattle, Boston and Amsterdam.
 We fell in love with Amsterdam, decided to move there, and arrived back in our new hometown in October 2012.